|

 selections than the federal frameworks but never more liberal.

-by establishing the frameworks, or outside limits, for season lengths, bag
+hunting regulations by establishing the frameworks, or outside limits, for

-limits, and areas for migratory bird hunting.
-The process includes two
+season lengths, bag limits, and areas for migratory bird hunting.
+The states

 The biological cycle of migratory birds controls the timing of